michaeldfisher/autonomy-and-verification.github.io/videos.md

 title: "Videos"
 ---

-This page lists all relevant videos made by members of our group, such as videos of talks, demonstrations, and tutorials.
+This page lists all relevant videos made by members of our network, such as videos of talks, demonstrations, and tutorials.

 ## RAIN hub webinar
 <iframe width="560" height="315" src="https://www.youtube.com/embed/wORpBB-lCHo" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>